JetBrains/teamcity-documentation/topics/licensing-policy.md

 [//]: # (title: Licensing Policy)
 [//]: # (auxiliary-id: Licensing Policy)

-Pricing and new licenses/upgrades purchase are available via the __[official web site](https://www.jetbrains.com/teamcity/buy/)__.
-If you have any questions on the licensing terms, obtaining or upgrading license key and related, please [contact](https://www.jetbrains.com/support/sales/) JetBrains sales department.
+Pricing and new licenses/upgrades are available via the __[official web site](https://www.jetbrains.com/teamcity/buy/)__.
+If you have any questions on the licensing terms, obtaining or upgrading license keys, or other related topics, please [contact](https://www.jetbrains.com/support/sales/) JetBrains sales department.
-You can review TeamCity [license agreement](https://www.jetbrains.com/teamcity/buy/license.html) on the official website or in the footer of the installed TeamCity server web UI.
+You can review the TeamCity [license agreement](https://www.jetbrains.com/teamcity/buy/license.html) on the official website or in the footer of the installed TeamCity server web UI.

 ## Licensing Overview